loadero/loadero-nightwatch-commands/README.md

 ## Usage

+These Nightwatch custom commands were made to simplify local script development for usage in Loadero environment.
+By using these commands, you can write your Loadero script locally and then upload it to Loadero without any changes.
+This also allows for more rapid development because it can be debuged and ran locally.

 To use the commands in your tests, you need to add this package as a plugin to your Nightwatch configuration file.
 For example, if you are using `nightwatch.conf.js` file, you need to add the following line to it: